SoaringGecko/8K-image-search/README.md

 4: search for 64 &#x2715; 64 size images

 # Moreover
-This search engine is optimized for both desktops and mobile devices
+This search engine is optimized for both desktop and mobile devices